stormrose-va/FlyWithPython/README.md

 interpreter.

 #### Will X-Plane 11 be supported?
-Indeed, FlyWithPython is being develped mainly for X-Plane 11.
-Concerning X-Plane 10 compatibility, we currently don't see massive obstacles that would prevent us from maintaining also an X-Plane 10 compatible version.
-This may however change at some point in the future, should the X-Plane API and SDK change significantly.
+Indeed, FlyWithPython is being develped only for X-Plane 11.10 and later versions.
+This project uses the most recent API SDK (version 3.0) and thus is not compatbile with older X-Plane versions.

 #### When will it be ready?
 For the time being, we cannot tell.
 FlyWithPython is being developed by volunteers in their leisure time, so the resources we can dedicate to this project are limited.
-On top of that, the main target platform for FlyWithPython is X-Plane 11.
-So don't expect a too soon release, as we will have to wait for XP11 becoming a final release before we can think about finishing our work on FlyWithPython.